Buying Property in Hua Hin

-Buying property in Thailand can be risky.
+Buying property in Hua Hin can be risky.
 The first obstacle to overcome is the fact that foreigners are not allowed to own land.

 Then the next problem is how to find a reputable property agent as anyone can be a property agent in Thailand as the industry is unregulated and no licenses are required or available.
 Another issue is that all of the paperwork is in Thai, so common sense says, up have to engage a lawyer.